SartajBhuvaji/Dittto/README.md

 #### Parameters
 - input_shape (int): The shape of the input data.
 - **kwargs: Optional keyword arguments for configuring the model.
 Possible arguments include:
 - encoder_dense_layers (list): A list of integers representing the number of units in each dense layer of the encoder.
-Default is [18, 20].
+The default is [18, 20].
 - bottle_neck (int): The number of units in the bottleneck layer.
-Default is half of the input shape.
+The default is half of the input shape.
 - decoder_dense_layers (list): A list of integers representing the number of units in each dense layer of the decoder.
-Default is [20, 18].
+The default is [20, 18].
 - decoder_activation (str): The activation function to use in the decoder output layer.
-Default is 'sigmoid'.
+The default is 'sigmoid'.
 - summary (bool): Whether to print the summary of the models.
-Default is False.
+The default is False.

 #### Returns
 - tuple: A tuple containing the autoencoder, encoder, and decoder models.